Latitude Group Holdings Limited (LFS) to Issue Final Dividend of $0.04 on April 23rd

 Latitude Group Holdings Limited (ASX:LFS – Get Rating) announced a final dividend on Thursday, March 16th, MarketIndexAU reports.
-Shareholders of record on Sunday, April 23rd will be given a dividend of 0.04 per share on Sunday, April 23rd.
-This represents a yield of 3.32%.
+Stockholders of record on Sunday, April 23rd will be paid a dividend of 0.04 per share on Sunday, April 23rd.
+This represents a dividend yield of 3.32%.
 The ex-dividend date is Monday, March 20th.

 About Latitude Group